occhristian/occhristian.github.io/_posts/2025-08-18-beginners-guide-to-getting-started-in-crypto-with-telegram.md

 If you can explain something in 10 minutes, why take an hour?

 By the time you get to the end of this tutorial, you'll:
-- Create a new wallet
+- Have a brand new wallet
-- Secure it
+- Learn how to secure it
-- Buy and sell Solana memecoins
+- Know how to buy and sell Solana memecoins

 …all without leaving Telegram.

-It should only take about 10 minutes to read through.
+This tutorial should only take about 10 minutes to read through.

 I’ve done my best to include only what you NEED to know — no fluff, no installations, and no payment required.

 > **Disclaimer:** I’m not affiliated with Telegram or Trojan Bot.
 I just use both tools.
-You can support me by using my [referral link]() to sign up or purchase the **Advanced Trojan Features with Telegram** course.
+You can support me by using my [referral link](https://t.me/achilles_trojanbot?start=r-cwxander) to sign up or purchase the **Advanced Trojan Features with Telegram** course.

-If you're completely new to crypto, please skim through my free intro course: [Crypto 101](#)
+If you're completely new to crypto, please skim through my free intro course: [Crypto 101](#) or [Contact me on Telegram](https://t.me/cwxand3r)

 ---